 Crafting and sharing a statement for your syllabus about how you will handle academic continuity will make it clear to all students what your approach will be.
 A sample statement is included below.

 Class Cancellations: In the event that class is cancelled due to inclement weather/illness/unforeseen circumstances, I will send an email to your Clark University email address with further instructions.
-In all cases of a cancelled class, an attempt will be made to make up for lost class time using online tools so please expect to log in to our Moodle site for information about alternate arrangements including additional materials and assignments.
+In all cases of a cancelled class, an attempt will be made to make up for lost class time using online tools so please expect to log in to our Canvas site for information about alternate arrangements including additional materials and assignments.

 Take some time now and use the ideas and techniques below to make a concrete plan for how you will approach an unexpected campus closure.
 For example, draft and save a sample email for your students that will explain how you will communicate with them and how you will modify your course.